 1 Sambrook P, et al. Lancet 2006;367:2010–18.

-4 Foundation IO.
-Spot the signs of a breaking spine.
+2 International Osteoporosis Foundation.
+Spot the signs of a broken spine.
 2018. osteoporosis.foundation/educational-hub/material/brochures.